 Rachel Jones, Chief Executive of A&B Cymru, said:

-"We are absolutely delighted that we have the opportunity to build on the success of the Creative Internships Programme for a fourth consecutive year.
+"We are absolutely delighted that we have the opportunity to build on the success of the Creative Internships Programme for a fifth consecutive year.
 It has been truly rewarding to see how passionate all our interns are about embarking on a career in fundraising.
 That has always been the ultimate aim of the scheme.
-The 2016/17 interns are extremely enthusiastic about the next 11 months and I am confident that all five will benefit hugely from this unique training experience.
+The 2017/18 interns are extremely enthusiastic about the next 10 months and I am confident that they will benefit hugely from this unique training experience.
 But this is just the beginning.
 If we are to make a tangible difference to the future of the arts, A&B Cymru must ensure the scheme continues in the long term."